ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 The rook looks like a tower and can move to any of square that lies in a straight horizontal or vertical line from it.
 It cannot move beyond pieces that are in the way.

-The rook can move on a square occupied by an opponent, which w

 The rook may be involved in Castling, see “King” below.